Skip to content

 Do underwriters work for the bank/lender?

 Yes, underwriters are employees of banks, lenders, and mortgage bankers.
 They work on the operational side of things, making loan decisions after the sales team brings the loan in the door.
+This means they work in the same building as the sales team.

 How long does underwriting take?